open-forest-observatory/ofo-argo/docker-photogrammetry-postprocessing/README.md

 *OUTPUT_DIRECTORY* is the parent directory where the postprocessed products will be stored

 *DATASET_NAME* is the name of the dataset mission you want to process.
 This docker container will only process one dataset name.

+*METASHAPE_CONFIG_ID* **optional** parameter specifying the two-digit (zero-padded) configuration ID that determines the `processed_NN` output directory.
+Must be a string (e.g., '01', '02').
+Defaults to '01'.

 *OUTPUT_MAX_DIM* **optional** parameter to specify the max dimensions of thumbnails.
 Defaults to 800 pixels.